-Pursuant to the “Shelter In Place” mandate in effect for California and to keep everyone safe, J9’s K9s is now bringing our Group Classes and Private Lessons to you and your dogs virtually via live, online Zoom rooms!
-There are a number of benefits to virtual learning with your canine friends – click here for more information!
+AND, since they turned out to be so wildly successful (and because we want to continue to offer our services to those that can’t make it to our physical classrooms), we’re going to keep offering Group Classes and Private Lessons to you and your dogs in our live, interactive, online Zoom Rooms, too!
+There are a number of benefits to interactive virtual learning with your canine friends – click here for more information.

-Plus, we’ll soon be offering bonus “mini classes” and other cool stuff you can do with your dogs at home, so you’ll never run out of useful things to teach and fun activities to enjoy with your best friends!
+Check the “What’s New” sections of our website often for bonus short online Workshops that we’ll be offering from time to time as well, so you’ll never run out of useful things to teach and fun activities to enjoy with your best friends!

 COVID-19 AND YOUR DOGS: